Ten Simple Rules to Follow When Introducing your Dog to a Raw Diet

 Health is at the forefront of our minds with the current state of the world, and our pets deserve the same devotion.
-As we pay more attention to what we eat and lean towards a more natural diet, we want our pets to join us on our journey to a healthier lifestyle.

 A raw diet for dogs has gained popularity over the years and if you’re preparing the raw menu yourself, there’s a lot that goes into the process.

 Raw is the most natural state of food as it’s untouched and unprocessed.
 Those who support raw food diets believe that the benefits include shinier coats, healthier skin, improved dental health, increased energy, and smaller stools.

 In 1993, Australian veterinarian Ian Billinghurst introduced the concept and referred to it as the BARF diet, which stands for Bones and Raw Food, or Biologically Appropriate Raw Food.
 Not a very appetizing acronym but luckily, pets can’t spell.

 Billinghurst’s theory was that a diet based on what canines ate before they became domesticated would be more beneficial than kibble created in a factory.
 While the concept does make sense, it’s not without risk.

 In contrast, AKC’s Chief Veterinary Officer, Jerry Klein says, “Dogs are not wolves and shouldn’t eat raw meat and bone like them.
 Through the thousands of years and generations of becoming domesticated, dogs became omnivores who evolved to eat what we people eat.”

 If you do decide a raw diet is the way to go, there are important rules you need to be aware of to ensure the health of your pet and yourself.